sf-wdi-gaia/intro-ruby-1/homework/27/week-07/README.md

 1. Tomorrow we begin using Ruby on Rails, a Ruby framework that will help us develop web applications!
 To get yourself prepared for that introduction, please read and follow along with chapters 1-4 of the [rails getting started guide](http://guides.rubyonrails.org/getting_started.html).Pay special attention to the following questions:
   * What are the guiding principles of Ruby on Rails?
   * What does the terminal command `rails new blog` do?
   * What's the big deal about Models, Views, and Controllers?
+For more on that[]

 2. Finish the [Monster OOP lab](https://github.com/sf-wdi-27-28/monster-oop) and make a pull request to submit your work.
 Try the stretches if you have time, but they're not required.